mmkrusniak/hackyale_html_2018/README.md

 2. With web development, it's important to know how to create web pages as well as know how to share them once we're finished.
 Here is how the Internet works: https://www.youtube.com/watch?v=7_LPdttKXPc

 3. In the above video, Aaron mentions "servers".
-When we finish making a website in class, how can we share our website with others without buying a separate computer for a server?
+When we finish making a website in session, how can we share our website with others without buying a separate computer for a server?
 We can use Heroku.
 Here is how Heroku works: watch the first 20 seconds of https://www.youtube.com/watch?v=H2Q4vJrxTwo

 4. Now, the actual writing of code!
 Find out more about HTML, CSS and JavaScript: https://www.youtube.com/watch?v=gT0Lh1eYk78

 ## End of session: Ready to publish this project?

-1. Use VSCode or Atom's git features to stage, commit and push changes (we'll go over this in class).
+1. Use VSCode or Atom's git features to stage, commit and push changes (we'll go over this in session).

 1. Alternatively, if you're feeling adventurous, open up a Terminal and:
     * Navigate to your project folder using `cd`